-Note that, when working with $\rhsc$, $\nu=\nu_G$, the standard Gaussian example in the preceding paragraph is in a way, the ``worst case" distribution as per~\cref{prop:Gaussare}, and Theorems~\ref{prop:areind},~\ref{prop:areell},~and~\ref{prop:areica} (all from the main paper).
+Note that, when working with $\rhsc$, $\nu=\nu_G$, the standard Gaussian example in the preceding paragraph is in a way, the ``worst case" distribution as per~\cref{prop:Gaussare}, and Theorems~\ref{prop:areind},~\ref{prop:areell},~and~\ref{prop:areica} (all).
 The aforementioned results show that $\rhsc$ with $\nu=\nu_G$ has ARE $1$ against Hotelling $T^2$ and an ARE \emph{larger} than $1$ for any distribution belonging to the families of distributions covered in Theorems~\ref{prop:areind}-\ref{prop:areica}.
-We illustrate this using settings (A2) and (A3), featuring a standard Laplace distribution (independent components, see~\cref{prop:areind}) and a correlated logistic distribution (elliptically symmetric, see~\cref{prop:areell} in the main paper).
+We illustrate this using settings (A2) and (A3), featuring a standard Laplace distribution (independent components, see~\cref{prop:areind}) and a correlated logistic distribution (elliptically symmetric, see~\cref{prop:areell}).
 In both cases, the power curves in Figures~\ref{fig:settingA2}~and~\ref{fig:settingA3} show that $\rhsc$ with $\nu=\nu_G$ has higher power than Hotelling $T^2$.
 This difference in the power curves is quite pronounced in~\cref{fig:settingA2} (standard Laplace with $d=2,4$) and the left hand panel of~\cref{fig:settingA3} (correlated logistic with $d=2$), while this difference is only marginal in the right hand panel of~\cref{fig:settingA3} (correlated logistic with $d=4$).
 Further $\rhsc$ with $\nu=\nu_U$ has the highest power in~\cref{fig:settingA2} (standard Laplace with $d=2,4$).
-This too, is justified by our theoretical results, in particular~\cref{theo:locpowermain1} from the main paper, using which it is easy to check that the following approximations hold (upto errors due to numerical integration):
+This too, is justified by our theoretical results, in particular~\cref{theo:locpowermain1}, using which it is easy to check that the following approximations hold (up to errors due to numerical integration):

 For the correlated logistic setting (A3), see~\cref{fig:settingA3}, the power curve of $\rhsc$ with $\nu=\nu_U$ is very similar to $\rhsc$ with $\nu=\nu_G$ and none of these two power curves seem to be uniformly better than the other.
 Note that, particularly for the $d=2$ case, $\rhsc$ with $\nu=\nu_U$ performs significantly better than Hotelling $T^2$.
 For $d=4$, it has similar performance compared to Hotelling $T^2$; once again none of the power curves uniformly dominate the other.